christian-vorhemus/bot-starter-project/README.md

 to install the necessary node packages.
 This may take a while.

 ### 2) Create a new LUIS app
 In messenger applications, people expect that they can communicate in natural language.
 Since users can ask many different questions, we need a kind of "switch" to forward a request to the right dialogue.
-LUIS is such a natural language processing tool, it takes a sentence and categorizes the input.
+LUIS is such a natural language processing tool, it takes a sentence and categorizes it.
 To create a new LUIS application, go to https://eu.luis.ai/ and log in with your Microsoft account.
 Click on "Import new app" and select the file _BotStarter-LUIS.json_ in the LUIS folder from the source code.
 You should now see the "Intents" page.